bradenhc/bradenhc.github.io/about.md

 ## Inspire

-If no one can take anything from my site and use it to improve their skills, then there is really no point to me doing this.
 The greatest achievement I could possible make is to be, as Dr. Danny Dig puts it, a "catalyst of change" and motivate others to try new things and improve their skills.
+I hope that you will find useful insights and educational resources as you explore this site!

 ## Here We Go!

+Thanks for visiting!
 I hope you'll tune in occasionally to see what new insights, tutorials, lessons, and technologies may be available on this site!